 The difficult second album is a rock cliche, but it was Echo & the Bunnymen’s third album that endured a tortured genesis.
 De Freitas later said that “this one was like we had to drag it out of ourselves.”
 When the band presented the completed album to their label, it was rejected as “too uncommercial”, and the band agreed to re-record it.
 The cover shot of the band by a frozen Iceland waterfall is a great visual image for the contents of Porcupine; it’s their coldest, most oppressive record.

-The highlights on the insular Porcupine are the two singles at the beginning – ‘The Cutter’ features eastern strings from Shankar, expanding the band’s music vocabulary and finding a beautiful middle ground between terse post-punk and 1960s psychedelia.
+The highlights on the insular Porcupine are the two singles at the beginning – ‘The Cutter’ features eastern strings from Shankar, expanding the band’s musical vocabulary and finding a beautiful middle ground between terse post-punk and 1960s psychedelia.
 ‘The Back of Love’ is punchy and urgent, with McCulloch’s impassioned vocal duelling with Sergeant’s pinging guitar for attention.
 The remainder of Porcupine is darker; pensive songs like the six minute title track, ‘Higher Hell’, and ‘Fuel’ set a dark tone, overshadowing the more upbeat tracks.
 ‘Clay’ features one of McCulloch’s most agreeably sonorous vocals, especially on the “When I came apart/I wasn’t made of sand” chorus.

 Porcupine is the least accessible of Echo & the Bunnymen’s early records – with personal lyrics from McCulloch it’s likely to be a favourite for dedicated fans, but it’s not a good place for neophytes to start.

 Strings worked well on ‘The Cutter’, and Echo & the Bunnymen continued to work with orchestration on ‘Ocean Rain’.
 Plastering on strings is sometimes a sign of a band slowing down and running out of ideas, but orchestration works for this band.
-Before, their slow songs were often austere and uninviting – here they’re warm and melodic.
+Before their slow songs were often austere and uninviting – here they’re warm and melodic.
 Ocean Rain contains the band’s best-loved song, the haunting ‘The Killing Moon’, but it succeeds because it’s their most consistent.
 Ocean Rain was marketed as “the greatest album ever made”, following a quote from McCulloch.

 Sometimes McCulloch’s lyrics are irritating – his rambling about “cu-cu-cu-cumbers” on ‘Thorn of Crowns’ is salvaged by some great guitar work from Sergeant, and his romantic couplets on ‘Nocturnal Me’ are embarrassing (“Oh, take me internally.
 Forever yours.
 Nocturnal me”).
 But musically, Ocean Rain is spectacular.
 Early tracks like ‘Silver’ and ‘Crystal’ are very strong, but the real action’s on the second side, one of the great side twos of the LP era.
-‘The Killing Moon’ is the best known song, but there’s also ‘Seven Seas’ and ‘My Kingdom’, two tracks that recall The Byrds, with jangly guitars and harmonies.
+‘The Killing Moon’ is the best-known song, but there’s also ‘Seven Seas’ and ‘My Kingdom’, two tracks that recall The Byrds, with jangly guitars and harmonies.
 ‘Ocean Rain’ is a gorgeous closer, with its brooding grandeur enhanced by the beautiful strings.

 Ocean Rain was the culmination of four albums of hard work, Echo & the Bunnymen trading their icy introspection for string-soaked majesty.